opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 @note
 You may need to install `git` for your development environment.

-Building OpenCV-JavaScript from Source Using CMake
+Building OpenCV.js from Source Using CMake
 ---------------------------------------

 -#  Create a temporary directory, which we denote as \<cmake_build_dir\>, where you want to put